 So why look anywhere else for quality clay roof tiles?
-Heritage Clay Tiles Ltd offer the The Clayhall roof tile range at a fantastic price and manufacture a healthy stock to satisfy the needs of builders up and down the country.
+Heritage Clay Tiles Ltd offer the Clayhall roof tile range at a fantastic price and maintain a healthy stock to satisfy the needs of builders up and down the country.

 Selsey Bill is a headland into the English Channel on the south coast in the county of West Sussex.